Andrew Cohen (spiritual teacher): Controversies

 Poonja himself has been sharply criticized for too easily authorising students to teach:

 Some of Cohen's former followers, including his mother, Luna Tarlo, have viewed him as a manipulative spiritual teacher.
 Tarlo wrote a critical book, called Mother of God, about her experience as one of his disciples.
-In a Psychology Today article, published in 1998 entitled "Crimes of the Soul", Tarlo recounted how she became a disciple of her son who told her "to give way to him or their relationship would end" and forbade her "to express an opinion on anything".
-Tarlo said she "knew if I seriously objected to anything, I'd be kicked out" and stated that her son, formerly the "sweetest, sensitive kid, had changed into an unrecognizable tyrant."
+In a Psychology Today article published in 1998, entitled "Crimes of the Soul", Tarlo recounted how she became a disciple of her son who told her "to give way to him or their relationship would end" and forbade her "to express an opinion on anything".
+Tarlo said she "knew if I seriously objected to anything, I'd be kicked out" and stated that her son, formerly the "sweetest, sensitive kid, had changed into an unrecognizable tyrant".

 André van der Braak's Enlightenment Blues: My Years with an American Guru alleges that Cohen demanded large sums of money and extreme and unquestioning devotion from his students.

-American Guru: A Story of Love, Betrayal and Healing, by William Yenner and other former Cohen student contributors (foreword by Stephen Batchelor), allege authoritarianism, financial manipulation, physical and psychological abuse in Cohen's community, and discusses the challenges of healing after leaving the community.
+American Guru: A Story of Love, Betrayal and Healing, by William Yenner and other former Cohen student contributors (foreword by Stephen Batchelor), allege authoritarianism, financial manipulation, physical, and psychological abuse in Cohen's community, and discusses the challenges of healing after leaving the community.

+According to Christopher Titmuss, Cohen was haunted by "the idealism, perfectionism and pressures [...] that an enlightened life should be a state of perfection", commenting that "It seems that Andrew expected the same level of unconditional dedication from his students as he had shown to Poonja, until the disillusionment set in.
+The statements of LOVE, LOVE, LOVE in capital letters found in the book from Andrew to Poonja did not seem to get past the hurdle."

 Over the years, there were many indications that Cohen's group was in difficult financial straits.
-In 2011 it officially ended publication of its magazine EnlightenNext.
+In 2011 it officially ended publication of its magazine EnlightenNext; according to Christopher Titmuss, "A mountain of debt, the rise of social, spiritual websites and online teachings outdated the publication."
 In the summer of 2013, Cohen was accused of being a cult leader.
 As of early 2014, the EnlightenNext organization's main building on its property in Lenox, Massachusetts, which had been on the market for years, remained up for sale.

 In 2016, over 240 of Cohen's former students signed an online petition titled "Stop Andrew Cohen teaching again", including detailed explanations of why they believe him to be unfit to teach others.